-The last 30 years saw an experiment in using a purely punitive approach to crime.
-It’s been a dismal failure, and our country is finally waking up to this sad fact.
+The purely punitive approach that has predominated the American criminal justice system for the last 30 years has been a dismal failure, and our country is finally waking up to this sad fact.
 Organizations interested in safer and more just communities have had to step into the breach of this disaster to heal the wounds.

 Jail Guitar Doors USA has accepted this challenge.

-• 50,000+ serving life without even the possibility of parole.
+• 50,000+ serving life without the possibility of parole

-• People of color grossly and disproportionately incarcerated.
+• People of color are grossly and disproportionately incarcerated.

 • The litany of wrongs and horrors is too long and too depressing to write out...